 Granted, not all of them use the Internet.
-But enough do that it ought to give you pause knowing that a massive number of people cannot freely use and enjoy the Internet without some form of assistance.
+But enough do that it ought to give you pause.
+Think about the massive number of people who cannot freely use and enjoy the Internet without some form of assistance.

 Many of these differently-abled individuals might actually be in your target market.
 The statistical odds certainly favor that possibility.

 This isn’t to suggest that website owners and operators, in general, are without awareness of accessibility.
 It’s just that their awareness isn’t typically focused on it.
 It’s instead focused on a type of accessibility different from the one being discussed in this post.